Pivot Table

 As mentioned, all of these versions are supported: Microsoft 365, Excel 2021, Excel 2019, Excel 2016, Excel 2013, Excel 2010 and Excel 2007.
 You can refresh the pivot table in any of these Excel versions.

-4 Methods To Refresh a Pivot Table in Excel
+4 Methods: How to Refresh a Pivot Table in Excel

-You can also click on the Refresh All button in the Excel Ribbon.
+You can also click on the Refresh All button in the Excel Ribbon, on the PivotTable Analyze menu.

 New rows or columns are added to the data set, and this new data is not reflected inside the pivot table.
 In this case, we need to redefine the data range source used for the pivot table, to include the latest data rows & columns.
 There are a couple of ways to do this.